AhsanBilal7/AhsanBilal_BEE12D-Landslide_Detection_UNET/Readme.md

    - Acquired a diverse dataset of satellite images encompassing regions prone to landslides.

 2. **Data Preprocessing:**
+   - Labeled the Training and testing data using the Some of the robust applications i.e. LabelMe.
    - Conducted image preprocessing to enhance features and prepare the dataset for model training.

 3. **Model Architecture:**